 Managing your weight with gestational diabetes

-If your BMI is 30 or over you will have extra care in pregnancy as you are at greater risk of some conditions, such as high blood pressure.
+This is because you are at greater risk of some problems, such as high blood pressure.

 "I felt more in control being able to follow the diet.
 I was a bit stubborn about it, but it did help."

-Read general information about weight and weight management in pregnancy here
+Read general information about weight management in pregnancy.

 What does all this mean for you?